ericposas/SuperJulio/README.md

   ### Need to do:
     - Need to increment the speed in his run/walk cycle
-    - Need to read up more on the Collision Filters documentation (Matter.js)
+    - Need to read up more on the Collision Filters documentation (Matter.js) -- Collision issue had to do with checking the wrong array set.. instead of checking the entire "layout" array, I needed to check the "bricks" array.
+This fact, was throwing off the Body ID's and causing issues with the collision detection

   ### Preloading
     - Will use PreloadJS (CreateJS library) to preload assets